ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/04-application/assignment.md

 Summary
 ===

 In less than an hour we were able to build, deploy, and validate a model which can successful predict fraudulent transactions.
 We built our model from actual fraudulent data (which you generated), classified as fraudulent (by our customer service team).
 We let Elastic do the heavy lifting of studying the complex relationship between the influencing variables to build a practical and fairly accurate model.
-All without requiring months of work by your data science team.
+All without requiring months of work by your data science team!

+We created this workshop to show just how easy it is with Elastic to get additional value out of your APM data.
+You could imagine applying this concept to many different verticals with many different classifiers (e.g., not just fraud).

 Want to learn more about Elastic's support for OpenTelemetry or our out-of-the-box Machine Learning?
 [Reach out to us!](https://www.elastic.co/contact)